- Full ProfessorDepartment of Agriculture, Food and Environment, University of Pisa

 - 80 Via del Borghetto, Pisa

-Apart from my research work, I coordinate a bachelor’s programme in Viticulture and Enology and supervise master’s and PhD students in the fields of food sociology, food policy, rural and regional development.
+Apart from my research work, I have coordinated the UNIPI bachelor’s programme in Viticulture and Enology, and I am now director of the post-graduate course AGRITECH – Sustainable Digital Agriculture.
 Since 2009, I have also been an expert for the European Commission in agricultural research policies.
-More recently, I have taken on a new role as the editor in chief of the journal ‘Agricultural and Food Economics’.
+In 2020 I have taken on a new role as the editor-in-chief of the journal ‘Agricultural and Food Economics’.

 Key research interests